-For example, being exposed to various relationship “norms” during childhood might cause some people to grow up believing that love means ownership, or that their partner must do everything they want to prove their love.
+For example, being exposed to various relationship “norms” during childhood might cause some people to grow up believing that love means ownership or that their partner must do everything they want to prove their love.

-These thinking patterns are one hallmark of “toxic masculinity.”
+These thinking patterns are one hallmark of harmful masculinity or toxic masculinity.
 People with this trait may believe that it is acceptable for males to treat their partners in a way that is physically or emotionally damaging.

 The symptoms of obsessive love vary depending on the reason for the obsession.
 For instance, a person with a delusional disorder may experience altered reality or demonstrate unusual behavior, while a person with depression may have low self-esteem or experience suicidal thoughts.

-In general, some signs that love is obsessive include:
+In general, some signs that love is obsessive may include:

-- immediately falling “in love” with new partners, or even with strangers
+- immediately falling “in love” with new partners or even with strangers

 - extreme attempts to control the other person